frothers/Frothers-FC/README.md

 git clone
 git submodule init
 git submodule update
-npm install
+yarn install

-npm start
+yarn start

 ## Usage

 ### :exclamation: Prerequisites

-You need to have the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) versions installed in order to use this Static Website builder.
+You need to have the latest/LTS [node](https://nodejs.org/en/download/) and yarn versions installed in order to use this Static Website builder.

 Hugo is also required [hugo](https://gohugo.io/)